surjsi/comply-netlify/narratives/control.md

 ---
 # Control Environment Narrative

-The following provide a description of the control structure of {{.Name}}.
+The following provides a description of the control structure of {{.Name}}.

 The intent of this description is to enumerate the logical, policy, and procedural controls that serve to monitor {{.Name}}'s application and data security.
 Changes uncovered by these procedures in the logical, policy, procedural, or customer environment are addressed by remediations specific to the noted change.